petezh/Disclosure/Article.md

 #### Thank You, Harvard-Westlake

 To wrap up, I tallied the number of citations and open sourced documents contributed by each school from 2015 to 2021.
-These are the schools that provided the most help to bottom-feeders like myself in high school.
-Topping it off with both the most cites and the most docs is Harvard-Westlake.
-The leaderboard for most cites is followed by Strake, Harker, and Lexington.
+They provide crucial sustenance to bottom-feeders like myself in high school.
+Topping it off with both the most cites and docs is Harvard-Westlake.
+The runner-ups are Strake, Harker, and Lexington.
 Just for fun, I included anyone with a "DebateDrills" cite under their own school; very impressively, they came in fifth.
 Thank you, prep fairies.

 ![](resources/top_schools.png)